leshill/firebase-authn-authz-tutorial/README.src.md

 REACT_APP_MEASUREMENT_ID=ID
 ```

-The app will read the configuration at build time from the environment.
-Copy the
+Stop and restart `yarn start`.
+The app will read the configuration at build time
-config snippet again and paste it into a new file `src/FirebaseApp.ts` and edit
+from the environment.
+Copy the config snippet again and paste it into a new file
-it as needed for your project:
+`src/FirebaseApp.ts` and edit it as needed for your project:

 ```ts
 const config = {